Most companies don't call a software consultancy when things are going well.

 Can software consulting firms integrate new software with existing business systems?

 Yes.
-We regularly connect new software to CRMs, payment processors, ERPs, and internal databases using APIs or data pipelines.
-Integration work is one of our core services—we've done it with Salesforce, Stripe, Twilio, and dozens of other platforms.
+We connect new software to CRMs, payment processors, ERPs, and internal databases using APIs or data pipelines—including Salesforce, Stripe, Twilio, and dozens of other platforms.

 How long does a typical project take?